ehlvg/skye/README.md

 # Telegram OpenRouter Bot

 A Telegram bot that uses OpenRouter to answer user questions, maintains chat context, and allows setting a system prompt per chat.
+Features a freemium model with Lite and Plus tiers.

 ## Features